Frequently Asked Questions

 What do cows eat?

-Cows are made to eat grass.
-Grass is their natural diet, but unfortunately the growth of factory farms has meant that very few cows in the U.S. and other countries graze on pasture the way nature intended.
+The growth of factory farms has meant that very few cows in the world graze on pasture the way nature intended.

-We pay our farmers a premium to ensure that they are able to feed our cows grass and meet our 100% grass fed standard.
+We pay our farmers a premium to ensure that they can feed our cows grass and meet our 100% grass fed standard.

 How do you ensure the quality of your milk?